You get a wage, yet that is not all. What are the real values of your job? Or any job offer?

 Additionally for hourly, though a person could expect HOURLY RATE x 40 HOURS, that may not be the case.
 Adjust accordingly, in that it may be 35 hours instead, or there is overtime pay on the regular – talk with your coworkers about these expectations.

-AKA Options.
+AKA Options (more volatile for gains or losses) and RSUs (more guarantee, less risk).
 This is flexible value in an employer offers at a discount or pre-set rate.

 For many in, say, the tech industry, this is the bread-and-butter of employment, the real value of their compensation.
 For pennies on the dollar, you can gain stock then sell it at a steep profit.